samjulien/blog/_posts/2018-07-05-how-to-create-angular-apps-with-auth0-and-stackblitz.md

   <img src="https://cdn.auth0.com/blog/create-secure-cloud-apps-with-auth0-and-stackblitz/7-hosted-login-page.png" alt="Auth0 Universal Login page">
 </p>

-What is really awesome is that the Universal Login page is part of the Auth0 domain, not StackBlitz or our app.
+What is really awesome is that the Universal Login page is part of the Auth0 domain, not StackBlitz or our Angular app.
 It lets us delegate the process of user authentication, including registration, to Auth0!

 If you created a new user through the sign-up process, you will receive an email asking you to verify your email.
 There are tons of settings that we can tweak to customize the signup and login experience of our users, such as [requiring a username for registration](https://auth0.com/docs/connections/database/require-username).
-Feel free to check out all the power presented to you by Auth0 within the Dashboard and our [Docs](https://auth0.com/docs).
+Feel free to check out all the power presented to you by Auth0 within the Dashboard and the [Auth0 docs](https://auth0.com/docs).

 Once we signed up or logged in, we are taken back to our Angular app that is hosted in the StackBlitz domain.
 Notice that the button in the jumbotron changed from `Login` to `Logout` that means we are in!